-Commonly referred to as "the morning-after pill", it can be used up to 72 hours after unprotected sex or in the event of a contraception failure, such as missed birth control pills or a condom breaking.
+Commonly referred to as "the morning-after pill", it can be used up to 72 hours after having sex without a condom or in the event of a contraception failure, such as missed birth control pills or a condom breaking.
 Emergency contraception is NOT a regular method of birth control.

 Women may need to use emergency contraception after having sex if:

-Available over-the-counter in Canada, emergency contraception can reduce the risk of unintended pregnancy by approximately 75%, and is most effective the sooner it's taken after unprotected sex.
+Available over-the-counter in Canada, emergency contraception can reduce the risk of unintended pregnancy by approximately 75%, and is most effective the sooner it's taken after having sex without using any form of birth control.
 Common side effects are nausea and vomiting, irregular vaginal bleeding, fatigue, headache, dizziness, and breast tenderness.

 Emergency contraception will NOT affect an established pregnancy.
 If you think you may be pregnant, see your health care provider.